VisLab/eegvis/README.txt

 The eegVis package provides configurable viewers for exploring and summarizing array data, such as multichannel EEG.
-The eegVis package MATLAB 2010a or later and the MATLAB Statistics toolbox.
-The dependencies on the statististics toolbox are minor:  nanmean, nanmedian, and kurtosis.
+The eegVis package requires MATLAB 2010a or later and the MATLAB Statistics toolbox.

+The dependencies on the statististics toolbox are minor:
+                                       nanmean, nanmedian, and kurtosis.

 To run without eeglab: